 The Junior Habitat Assistant’s primary duty station will be at the National Great Rivers Research and Education Center located in East Alton, IL.
 Habitat Strike Team will work within approximately a 90 mile radius of Godfrey, IL.

 Work hours are 29 hours per week.
-Job includes both office and field work.
+The job will consist of mainly field work but some office work is included.
 Mandatory drug test and security background check, with fingerprinting, will be required of the selected applicant.
-This position will last until June 30, 2019, with a possibility of extension based on a submitted grant.
+This position will last until May, 2021, with a possibility of extension based on a submitted grant.

 - Actively targeting conservation restoration and management with landowner outreach and one-on-one consultation.